-MATTERS DESERVING IMMEDIATE ATTENTION Beyond Ontario's Second State of Emergency increases in the number of COVID-19 cases.
+COVID-19 | MATTERS DESERVING IMMEDIATE ATTENTION Beyond Ontario's Second State of Emergency

+On January 12, 2021, Ontario declared its second state of emergency as a result of significant and sustained increases in the number of COVID-19 cases.
 While the state of emergency was lifted on February 9, 2021, due to an improvement in the number of COVID-19 cases, this does not translate into a universal loosening of restrictions generally and on the construction industry and construction related activities specifically.